In my travels, I have visited some nice high end cigar lounges, however it’s the brick and mortar little guys that I seem to be drawn to most often.

 The Tobacco House – Bradley, Illinois

-We actually stumbled onto this place coming out of a parking lot. we noticed up and saw a sign for cigars and tobacco as well as Vape and CBD oil.
+We actually stumbled onto this place coming out of a parking lot. we looked up and saw a sign for cigars and tobacco as well as Vape and CBD oil.

 I thought, oh this is probably just a vape shop, but what the heck, let’s check it out.